jbock-java/jbock/README.md

 abstract String headers();
 ````

-If a resource bundle is supplied at runtime (see <a href="#runtime-modifiers">Runtime modifiers</a>,
+If a resource bundle is supplied (see above),
-and the method's `bundleKey` is defined and contained in that bundle,
+and the method's `bundleKey` is defined and contained in the bundle,
-then the corresponding value will be used in the options summary page,
+then the corresponding text will be used in the help page,
 rather than the method's javadoc.

 ### Escape sequence